Souvadra/dakc/pakman_star/README.md

 ## How to Run PakMan vs PakMan*

-If `-DFAST` variable is present in compile time, then `PakMan*` is executed.
+If `-DFAST` flag is present during compilation, then `PakMan*` is executed.
 Otherwise, the executable is same as the original `PakMan` algorithm.

 ## How to Compile PakMan*